Megus/defold-router/README.md

 A powerful screen manager for games built with [Defold Game Engine](https://www.defold.com).

 Defold doesn't provide standard functions to implement complex navigation between game screens.
-The provided examples only show the general idea of switching screens with collection proxies, but your game usually has more than just two screens.
-So I came up with a plan to develop a reusable navigation solution.
+The provided examples only show the general idea of switching screens with collection proxies, but a game usually has more than just two screens.
+So I developed a reusable navigation solution.
 I took the inspiration from ```UINavigationContoller``` in iOS and React/Redux.
 My library was the first of its kind, but now other solutions also exist, e.g. [Monarch](https://www.defold.com/community/projects/88415/).

 **Features:**

 - Three different ways to navigate between screens:
-    - State machine approach to navigation (which, I believe, suits games perfectly);
+    - State machine approach to navigation (which, I believe, suits games perfectly).
-    - Navigation stack (with two variants of pushing the scene to the stack);
+    - Navigation stack (with two variants of pushing the scene to the stack).
     - Popups.
 - Synchronous or asynchronous loading of collections.
 - Support for animated screen transitions.